ngran4/react-portfolio/README.md

 For a more comprehensive view of my background, skills, and projects, please visit my portfolio website.

-## Contact Form and Social Media Links
-Contact form can be found by scrolling to the bottom of the page.
-Socials are located in both the header and footer.

-## Experience
-Lists experience level with front and backend technologies.

-## Resume/CV
-Downloadable from website

 ## Project Showcase
 **Project 1: Blackjack**